Shop around for the best money transfer service when you need to send money to Spain

 While you’ll be tempted to visit your bank for a wire transfer to Spain, a reputable money transfer service can typically offer better exchange rates, lower fees and faster delivery — often without you having to leave your home.

 Banks don’t often publish exchange rates, but you can sometimes find the rate you’ll receive by logging in to your online bank account.Back to top

-Having married an American woman and now relocated permanently to California, Xavi still maintains strong ties with his family in Barcelona.
-When his sister gets into financial trouble and urgently needs cash to pay her bills, Xavi offers to send her $1,000 of his hard-earned U.S. dollars.
-Rather than fork over the hefty fee charged by his bank, Xavi decides to see how much it will cost him to transfer the money via specialist money transfer providers.
+Having married an American woman and relocated permanently to California, Xavi still maintains strong ties with his family in Barcelona.
+When his sister gets into financial trouble and urgently needs cash to pay her bills, Xavi offers to send her $1,000.
+Rather than fork over the hefty fee charged by his bank, Xavi decides to see how much it will cost him to transfer the money through a money transfer providers.

 |Money transfer company 1||Money transfer company 2|

 |Exchange rate||1 USD = 0.87 EUR||1 USD = 0.83 EUR|

 |Transfer speed||3 business days||10 minutes|

 As you can see, while the second company allows rapid transfers it also charges a much higher transfer fee ($53 greater) and offers a poorer exchange rate.
 Xavi can send an extra 40 euros if he uses the first provider.

 How to compare transfer companies when sending money to Spain

 By comparing a few elements of your transfer, you can ensure that you get the cheapest deal for your needs.